iCliniq Logo

 Does Circumcised and Uncircumcised Affect Lubrication?

-There is no definitive answer to this question, as everyone experiences different lubrication levels.
+This question has no definitive answer, as everyone experiences different lubrication levels.
 The uncircumcised penis has lubrication provided by the foreskin.
 Some people believe that circumcision can affect the amount of lubrication because it can remove the foreskin, which is a natural lubricant.
 If someone is concerned about their lubrication, they can talk to their doctor or a sexual health expert.

 Do Circumcised and Uncircumcised Affect Sperm Production or Fertility?